KGBUSH/DAS/README.md

 1. Write SparQL query extracting metadata from the ontology definition
 2. With the SparQL query result, use UUID associated with the sensor and extract corresponding features from raw data

-### Energon approach
+### DAS approach

-Write EnergonQL query to extract the features needed
+Write DASQL query to extract the features needed

-The Energon query language, **EnergonQL**, following the concept of object database, can be defined as ***select-from-where*** expressions.
+The DAS query language, **DAS**, following the concept of object database, can be defined as ***select-from-where*** expressions.
 The syntax of is as follows:

 **SELECT** *ontology algebra* \